stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 >**Note:** YAML files used in this tutorial are stored in  [/docs/examples/guides/latest/advance-use-case/restore-in-pvc-template](/docs/examples/guides/latest/advance-use-case/restore-in-pvc-template) directory of [stashed/stash](https://github.com/stashed/stash) repository.

-## Restore data volumes of Deployment in PVC Template
+## Restore Deployment's volumes in PVC Template

-Here, we are going to backup the data volumes of Deployment then we will restore that volumes in PVC Template.
+Here we are going to restore a Deploymnent's volumes in PVC Template.
+At first, we will back up a Deployment's volumes then we will restore these volumes in PVC Template.

 ### Backup

-We will deploy a Deployment with two PVCs.
-This Deployment will automatically generate sample data in `/source/data` and `sourc/config` directory where we have mounted the PVCs.
-Then, we will take backup of those PVCs using Stash.
+Now, we will deploy a Deployment with two pvcs and generate some sample data in it.
+Then, we will backup these PVCs.

-Below is the YAML of the Deployment and PVC's that we are going to create,

 **Deploy Deployment:**

+Below is the YAML of the Deployment and PVCs that we are going to create,

 ```yaml
 kind: PersistentVolumeClaim